• Skip to primary navigation

 • ice

-• 1 shot extra dry vermouth
+• 1 ounce extra dry vermouth

-• 4 teaspoon dill pickle juice
+• 2 ounces dill pickle juice/brine

 • small dill pickles or cornichons for garnish (optional)